Lammy warns it would be ‘wrong’ for Putin to put conditions on Ukraine ceasefire

 Mr Putin was due to meet Mr Witkoff on Thursday, a Kremlin adviser said.

+“That’s why, in Moscow, they are surrounding the ceasefire idea with such preconditions that it either fails or gets dragged out for as long as possible,” he said.

+Meanwhile, speaking alongside the Nato secretary general Mark Rutte in the Oval Office, Mr Trump said: “A lot of the details of a final agreement have actually been discussed… Now we’re going to see if Russia is there and, if not, it will be a very disappointing moment for the world.”

-Downing Street has made clear the UK supports Donald Trump’s warnings of “very bad” financial consequences for Moscow if Mr Putin fails to co-operate with peace talks.
+Downing Street has made clear the UK supports Mr Trump’s warnings of “very bad” financial consequences for Moscow if Mr Putin fails to co-operate with peace talks.

 Asked whether the UK would ramp up sanctions if the Kremlin rejected the ceasefire proposal, Downing Street said “ongoing US, UK and European pressure” would cripple Mr Putin’s income streams.